asaidimu/go-anansi/README.md

 ### Issue Reporting

-If you find a bug or have a feature request, please open an issue on the [GitHub Issue Tracker](https://github.com/asaidimu/anansi/issues).
+If you find a bug or have a feature request, please open an issue on the [GitHub Issue Tracker](https://github.com/asaidimu/go-anansi/issues).

 ---

 ## 🧭 Roadmap & Future Enhancements

 Anansi is under active development.
 The current focus is on solidifying the core persistence logic and the SQLite adapter.
-Many capabilities are already defined in the `core` interfaces but are currently stubbed in the `persistence` layer.
+Many capabilities are already defined in the `core` interfaces but are currently stubbed or partially implemented in the `persistence` layer.

 **Key areas for future development include:**

-*   **Schema Versioning & Migrations**: Full implementation of `core.Migration`, `core.SchemaMigrationHelper`, and associated persistence methods to allow declarative schema evolution and data transformation between versions.
+*   **Schema Versioning & Migrations**: Full implementation of `core/schema.Migration`, `core/schema.SchemaMigrationHelper`, and associated persistence methods (`Collection.Migrate`, `Collection.Rollback`) to allow declarative schema evolution and data transformation between versions.
-*   **Events & Observability**: Implement the `core.PersistenceEvent` system, including subscriptions, triggers, and a comprehensive metadata API (`core.MetadataFilter`, `core.CollectionMetadata`) for real-time insights and reactive programming.
+*   **Events & Observability**: Further development of the `core/persistence.PersistenceEvent` system, including triggers and a comprehensive metadata API (`core/persistence.MetadataFilter`, `core/persistence.CollectionMetadata`) for real-time insights and reactive programming.
-*   **Scheduled Tasks**: Full implementation of `core.TaskInfo` to enable scheduling and execution of background jobs directly managed by the persistence layer.
+*   **Scheduled Tasks**: Full implementation of `core/persistence.TaskInfo` to enable scheduling and execution of background jobs directly managed by the persistence layer.
-*   **Transaction Management**: Expand the `core.PersistenceTransactionInterface` to provide robust, multi-operation transactional support.
-*   **More Database Adapters**: Develop `Mapper`, `QueryExecutor`, and `QueryGenerator` implementations for other popular databases (e.g., PostgreSQL, MySQL, NoSQL databases).
 *   **Advanced QueryDSL Features**:
     *   Full support for cursor-based pagination.
-    *   Aggregation functions (Count, Sum, Avg, Min, Max).
+    *   Aggregation functions (`Count`, `Sum`, `Avg`, `Min`, `Max`).
-    *   Window functions (Rank, Row Number).
+    *   Window functions (`Rank`, `Row Number`).
     *   Join operations (`InnerJoin`, `LeftJoin`, etc.).
     *   Query Hints for performance optimization.
-*   **Data Validation**: Implement schema validation (`collection.Validate`) based on field constraints defined in `SchemaDefinition`.
-*   **Improved Logging**: Integrate `go.uber.org/zap` logger more comprehensively for detailed debugging and operational insights throughout the persistence layer.
+*   **More Database Adapters**: Develop `persistence.DatabaseInteractor` and `query.QueryGenerator` implementations for other popular databases (e.g., PostgreSQL, MySQL, NoSQL databases).

 ---